TheFlightSimsOfficial/research-labs/README.md

 sudo service researchlabs status
 ```

-By default, Research Labs will start at port `8000` on your local machine.
+By default, Research Labs will start at port `443` (with pre-installed SSL) on your local machine.

 ## Contributing